prachi1210/profanity-checker/README.md

   2. **Create Custom Check:** Allows user to create a custom database of words that the user may deem inappropriate to avoid entering same set of words again and again.
   3. **Selective Check:** Allows user to check for a particular set of words for exactly one instance.
 The words are NOT stored in a database.

+The Custom list takes words separated by a space.
+Eg: Input should be of type 'random words check' to check for 'random', 'words' and'check'
 ####Installation
   Save connection.inc.php.sample as connection.inc.php and change variables according to your database settings and you are good to go.